Albeleon/Unity-C-Assets/README.md

 # Unity-C#-Assets
 Assets created for Unity C# to facilitate the work with it.
+This README will define each part.

+# PREFABS

+# UITriangle.prefab:
+Prefab of a mesh created with the Unity UI Extension UIPolygon.
+This means, in order for it to work, Unity UI Extensions must be installed.
+The Script AuxGameObject.cs will load this resource automatically and use in the function CreateUIMesh().

+# SCRIPTS

 # Auxc.cs (Auxiliar Comparer):
 This file has the Comparer functions to be used in Sort functions.